kanbanyte/sepb/assessments/evaluation.md

 The neural network's occasional difficulty in detecting objects leads to some missed picks, affecting efficiency but not causing major disruptions.

 * Moderate Interface Complexity:
-Some elements of the user interface require extra effort to understand, impacting usability but not causing critical errors.
+Some elements of the user interface require extra effort to understand, impacting usability and diminshing user satisfaction but not causing critical errors.

 #### Low
 Non critical errors that have a minimal negative impact on the user's experience.\